tjdevries/nlua.nvim/README.md

 Plug 'nvim-lua/completion-nvim'

-" (OPTIONAL): This is a suggested plugin to get better Lua syntax highlighting "   but it's not currelyt required
+" (OPTIONAL): This is a suggested plugin to get better Lua syntax highlighting "   but it's not currently required
 Plug 'euclidianAce/BetterLua.vim'

 " (OPTIONAL): If you wish to have fancy lua folds, you can check this out.